-Conservation easements are an important tool - complementing parkland stewardship and environmental preservation efforts of not-for-profit organizations - to help the Town of

-Guilderland achieve its goal of conserving 30% of its land mass.
+Conservation easements are an important tool - complementing parkland stewardship and environmental preservation efforts of not-for-profit organizations - to help the Town of Guilderland achieve its goal of conserving 30% of its land mass.
 In order to increase participation in the Conservation Easement Exemption program, coordination will be necessary with a host of stakeholders, potentially including school district officials, Albany County taxing authorities, local boards and committees, and interested private landowners.
 This recommendation is supported by recommendations in Section 2: Agriculture (A4, A5, & A8), Section 4: Environment, Climate Change & Resiliency (C3 & C5), and Section 6: Parks, Recreation, Open Space & Historic Resources (E6).

 G-9.
-Coordinate with the Village of Altamont on maintenance and management of shared resources.
+Continue collaboration and coordination with the Village of Altamont on maintenance and management of shared resources.

 The Village of Altamont is located entirely within the Town of Guilderland.
 Although it is a separate municipal entity with its own elected leadership, the Village provides commercial offerings to Guilderland residents and shares many common concerns such as viewshed preservation and the maintenance of rural character.
-The Altamont Fairgrounds straddle the Village's boundary with the Town of Guilderland, representing an important shared resource whose utilization to host fairs, festivals, concerts, and other events benefits both municipalities.
-Ongoing coordination between Town and Village leadership will be important to advance goals such as multi-use trail connectivity, preservation of open space, and other concerns.
+The Altamont Fairgrounds straddle the Village's boundary with the Town of Guilderland, representing an important shared resource whose utilization to host fairs, festivals, concerts, and other events benefit both municipalities.